The doctoral degree, established in 1984, is offered within the Department of Christian Education at Talbot School of

-The Ed.D. degree program is offered in the normal residential format, or with a hybrid residential format.
+The Ed.D. degree program is offered in the normal residential format, or with a hybrid distance format.

 Courses are offered on campus in fall (late August to mid-December) and spring (February through May) semesters.
 A normal full-time load is three courses, or nine units of coursework.
-Residential students can also take elective hybrid courses offered in November and in the month of June.
+Residential students can also take elective hybrid courses offered in November and March.
 (Note: Students are counted as full-time at six units per semester)

 For those who cannot locally access a doctoral program in education with Christian perspectives, we offer both of our doctoral degree programs in a special format.
 The use of blended online and residential coursework makes it possible for students to continue ministering with their current organizations while completing their Ed.D. in Educational Studies.
-Both the Ph.D. and Ed.D. blended programs utilize blended courses for four weeks of June and one week in November for four years.
+Both the Ph.D. and Ed.D. blended programs utilize blended courses for one week in November and one week in March for four years.
 Coursework precedes and follows class sessions.

-New groups of students begin the program every year in June.
+New groups of students begin the program every year in November and March.
 Students work through the core courses together, with some choice of elective options to fit their study interests.
 Contact the Graduate Admissions office for more information about the schedule.

 As a result of successfully completing the Ed.D. program in Educational Studies, the student will: